ssspetrovic/dotfiles/README.md

 **Locale error on Ubuntu:** Run `sudo locale-gen en_US.UTF-8 && sudo update-locale LANG=en_US.UTF-8` then re-login.

-**WSL2 icons look broken:** Install Cascadia Code NF on the Windows side and set it in Windows Terminal settings.
+**Icons look broken:** Install one of the Nerd Fonts (NF) and use set it as the main font in your terminal of choice.